July 07, 2021

 When working, employees leave digital footprints all around the corporate system: they access certain files at certain times, start and finish their work according to a routine, visit more or less the same websites every day, etc. Significant deviations in their behavior may be a sign of malicious activity or a compromised account.

 During the baselining period, a UEBA system observes user behavior to establish baseline behavior.
-During further monitoring of user and entity activities, the UEBA system detects deviations from baseline behavior and sends alerts of possible insider threats.
+During further monitoring of user and entity activities, the UEBA system detects deviations from baseline behavior and sends alerts of suspicious activity and potential insider threats.

 Why do organizations need UEBA?